Tyler Hagedorn: Iowa Wolves (2022–2023)

 On December 13, 2022, Hagedorn signed a contract to join the Iowa Wolves.
 On January 14, 2023, Hagedorn was waived.

 Austin Spurs (2023)

 On February 4, 2023, Hagedorn was acquired by the Austin Spurs.
 He was waived two days later.

-Long Island Nets (2023–present)
+Long Island Nets (2023)

 On February 13, 2023, Hagedorn was acquired by the Long Island Nets.
+However, he was waived on February 27.

 Personal life

 Hagedorn is the son of Randy and Patti Hagedorn.
 His father works as a basketball referee and executive director of the Norfolk YMCA.
 Hagedorn has a younger brother Matt and an older sister Breanna, who played basketball at Doane University.
 He is a member of the Nathional Honor Society and has volunteered for his church and Mercy Meals of America.